Conduct Guidelines and Grievance Procedures for Students

 625.00 Alcohol and Drug Offenses

-A. Use, possession, manufacture, distribution or sale of narcotics or dangerous drugs,
+A. Use, possession, manufacture, distribution or sale of narcotics or dangerous drugs as

-except as expressly permitted by law or University policy.
+as expressly permitted by law or University policy.
+This also includes the abuse,

 B. Use, possession or distribution of intoxicants, including alcohol, in the buildings or on the grounds of Montana State University except as expressly permitted by law or University policy.